-We will need to obtain additional capital in order to fund future research and development activities.
+We will need to obtain capital in order to fund future research and development activities and the build out of our recently acquired research and development and manufacturing facilities.
 Future financing may include the issuance of equity or debt securities, obtaining credit facilities, or other financing mechanisms.
 Even if we are able to raise the funds required, it is possible that we could incur unexpected costs and expenses, fail to collect significant amounts owed to us, or experience unexpected cash requirements that would force us to seek alternative financing.
 Furthermore, if we issue additional equity or debt securities, shareholders may experience additional dilution or the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.